Shenandoah University Is Proud To Offer The First University Augmented & Virtual Reality Degree Program In Virginia.

 - Marketing materials to promote business products and services

 The Career Services Office provides a comprehensive range of services and resources to assist Shenandoah students in their career search.
 Services offered include resume and cover letter building, mock interviews, and professional dining etiquette workshops.

-The Virtual Reality Technology Concentration in the Bachelor of Science in Virtual Reality Design is designed for students who are interested in the more technical aspects of the field.
-Students learn to program in C# for Unity to create immersive worlds and create assets.
+The Virtual Reality Media Concentration in the Bachelor of Arts in Virtual Reality Design is designed for students who plan to specialize in 360 video or AR/VR content production.
+Students will learn filmmaking principles and how to shoot and edit 3D content.

-Students complete these Virtual Reality Technology Concentration courses:
+Students complete these Virtual Reality Media Concentration courses: